Shipping Hybrid and Electric Vehicles (EV): Questions and Concerns

 There is a lot of misinformation in the industry about transporting hybrid and electric cars and trucks due to the fact that these types of vehicles are still relatively new.
 Before you start researching electric vehicle transport companies, arm yourself with this general information:

-• All vehicles, including hybrid and electric, are loaded, shipped and unloaded the same way.
+• Hybrid and electric vehicles are loaded, shipped, and unloaded the same way as gas-powered vehicles.

 • The transport regulations are the same for HEVs and EVs as conventional vehicles; only the battery itself has regulations when being shipped.

-• Lithium-ion batteries are heavy and auto shipping rates take vehicle weight into account.
-Ford is producing an electric F-150 that will weigh about 1,600 pounds more than a gas-powered F-150 truck and will cost more to ship.
+• Lithium-ion batteries are heavy and vehicle weight will affect shipping prices.
+For example, the electric Ford F-150 Lightning weighs about 1,600 pounds more than a gas-powered F-150 truck.
+For that reason, it will cost more to ship.

-• Any vehicle is an investment and worth contracting an experienced auto transport company to get it safely transported from one place to another.
+• Any vehicle is an investment.
+It’s worth contracting an experienced auto transport company to get it safely transported from one place to another.

 How to prepare your hybrid or electric vehicle for shipping